Make America Sober Again?

 But do these facts promise more and better help for people struggling with alcohol use disorders?
 Let’s look at the evidence.

-So what does he say about addiction—or about health generally—that could indicate his administration’s approach to alcohol problems?
+So, aside from healing farms, what else does RFK Jr say about addiction—or about health generally—that could indicate his administration’s approach to alcohol problems?

-So, does Kennedy’s belief that addiction is systemic lead him toward any kind of systemic solution?
+So, does Kennedy’s belief that addiction is systemic lead him toward any systemic solutions, not just mine but the many proposed by others?

 In other words, treat addiction by putting phones away and living by the principles of AA.
-Sorry, folks, nothing new—or systemic—here, though, of course, there are people who can and will get sober this way.
+Sorry, folks, we keep ending up back in the same place!
+There’s nothing new—or systemic—here, though, of course, there are people who can and will get sober this way.
 But, if Kennedy has any revolutionary impulses, he’s saving them for other issues because, when it comes to addiction, HHS is taking a giant step (or twelve) backwards.

 Leave a Reply